 If you are already in possession of the fundamentals, these advanced PMP scatter analysis techniques will help you gain even further mastery through projection, regression, and scatter analysis:

 The points that best fit the line are the strongest indicators of an existing relationship; hence, they provide proof of correlation.
-It is conveniently visualized and represented through the R2 value (coefficient of determination) which is the strength in correlation and falls close to 1.
+It is conveniently visualized and represented through the R2 value (coefficient of determination), which is the strength of correlation and falls close to 1.

 Advanced techniques can be used to analyze scatter plots with more than 2 variables: